 2. UC graduates are global citizens - understand issues in their profession from the perspective of other cultures

 As students of the University they will develop the qualities of critical thinking, curiosity and reflective practice.
 They will use foresight, initiative and leadership, and be open to alternative perspectives.
 As graduates, they will continue to learn and thrive in environments of complexity,

-CorequisitesMust be enrolled in Master of Counselling 341JA, or Graduate Diploma of Counselling 342JA
+CorequisitesMust be enrolled in Master of Counselling 341JA or have permission from the Course Convener.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|